KD-AIP/Hackintosh-E6440/README.md

 1. Download [OpenCore Configurator](https://mackie100projects.altervista.org/download-opencore-configurator) (OCC)
 2. Watch [this video](https://drive.google.com/file/d/1KQC-r6yeYCRDAIKaIzWl3wMfrxHkTcCz/view?usp=drivesdk) to know how to UPDATE SMBIOS "the right way"
 3. In the list, select `MacBookPro11,1`

+### MsrE2 Verify disable
+1. In OC bootmenu, select 0xC90 boot option.
+This will boot into modGrubShell
+2. running `setup_var 0xC90 0x00` and then press Enter
+3. Then reboot and done